Sunwood-ai-labs/HarmonAI_III/docs/README.en.md

   ～ AI-Powered Automated Repository Management Template ～
 </h2>

-> [!IMPORTANT]
+> **[!IMPORTANT]**
 > HarmonAI III is a template repository developed using [cline (formerly Claude Dev)](https://github.com/clinebot/cline) and [SourceSage](https://github.com/Sunwood-ai-labs/SourceSage).
-A significant portion of the release notes, README, and commit messages were generated using the latest AI technology.
+A large portion of the release notes, README, and commit messages were generated using the latest AI technology.

 ## 🚀 Project Overview